 The idea (so easy, I am eternally indebted to the genius that thought of it) is to sprinkle chocolate morsels on top of the newly baked butterscotch brownies, allow them to soften then spread them using a spatula.
 What I so loved about this neat trick with chocolate topping is that I am saved from the trouble of washing bowls I would have needed to use had the chocolate been melted separately.
 That’s really one think I hate about baking–washing a ton of utensils.
 But with neat tricks like this, I am encouraged to bake everyday!
 Oh, okay, make that every few days.
 These sugar-rich beauties are much too fattening for everyday consumption.

-1 c. of brown sugar (I used light brown sugar instead of dark brown sugar)
+- 1 cup brown sugar I used light brown sugar instead of dark brown sugar

-Transfer to a greased 6″ x 6″ baking pan.
+- Transfer to a greased 6" x 6" baking pan.
 Spread evenly, using a spatula.
-Bake in a 180oC oven for 25 minutes.
+Bake in a 180C oven for 25 minutes.

 As soon as the baking pan comes out of the oven, sprinkle the chocolate morsels over the cooked cookie.
 Wait a minute or two until the chocolate morsels soften from the heat of the cookie.
 With a spatula, spread the chocolate evenly over the entire surface.

 Cool completely before cutting into 2" x 2" squares.